Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Conclusion

-Our study highlights a vital issue in the trajectory prediction literature and real-world scenarios, which assumes every agent can have a visual observation regardless of the completely out-of-sight agents.
-We propose a novel task that predicts the out-of-sight agents' visual trajectories from noisy sensor trajectories.
-We propose a Visual-Positioning Denoising Module for this task, in which we solve the challenges of no visual reference by utilizing camera calibration to estimate the camera matrix sequences to construct a vision-positioning mapping.
-Additionally, we tackle another challenge, where noisy sensor trajectories are highly corrupted and lack supervision for denoising, by constructing supervision through the visual positioning projection.
+This study addresses an important limitation in trajectory prediction research and practical deployments: many existing settings implicitly assume that every agent has visual observations, which does not hold for fully out-of-sight agents.
+We introduce a new task that predicts visual trajectories of out-of-sight agents from noisy sensor trajectories.
+To solve this task, we propose a Visual-Positioning Denoising Module, which handles the absence of direct visual references by using camera calibration to estimate camera matrix sequences and build a vision-positioning mapping.
+We also address the challenge that noisy sensor trajectories are heavily corrupted and lack direct denoising supervision by constructing supervision through visual-positioning projection.

-Through extensive experiments, we demonstrate the superior performance of our pipeline and architecture, both in terms of denoising and trajectory prediction for out-of-sight agents.
-Our results clearly showcase the benefits of integrating visual positioning into the denoising process, which directly enhances the out-of-sight trajectory prediction performance.
-Notably, to the best of our knowledge, this is the first work to predict the trajectories of completely out-of-sight agents using noisy sensor trajectories.
-Furthermore, it is also the first to estimate vision-positioning projections to effectively denoise out-of-sight noisy sensor trajectories.
+Extensive experiments show that our pipeline achieves strong performance in both denoising and out-of-sight trajectory prediction.
+The results demonstrate that incorporating visual-positioning information into the denoising process leads to better downstream trajectory prediction.
+To the best of our knowledge, this is the first work to predict trajectories of completely out-of-sight agents from noisy sensor trajectories, and the first to estimate vision-positioning projections for denoising out-of-sight noisy sensor data.

-The methodologies and findings presented in this study pave the way for further research in the field of trajectory prediction, particularly in addressing complex real-world scenarios where visual observations of agents are not guaranteed, or the input signals are inherently noisy.
-By introducing a robust framework that seamlessly combines visual and sensor modalities, our work sets a strong foundation for future advancements aimed at improving the safety, reliability, and accuracy of autonomous systems operating in dynamic and unpredictable environments.
+The methods and findings in this work support future research on trajectory prediction in more realistic settings, especially when visual observations are incomplete or sensor inputs are noisy.
+By introducing a unified framework that combines visual and sensor modalities, our study provides a practical basis for future efforts to improve the safety, reliability, and accuracy of autonomous systems in dynamic real-world environments.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }